BayAreaMetro/clpr/README.md

 Dependencies
 ============

-The DV Data Lake schemas `clipper` and `clipper_sandbox1` are the major dependency of this package.
+The DV Data Lake schemas `clipper` and `ctp` are the major dependency of this package.
 Some limited documentation for those schemas can be found [here](https://github.com/BayAreaMetro/DataServices/tree/master/Project-Documentation/clipper).

 Installation
 ============